-Whether you’re looking to dip your toes into the blogosphere or a seasoned pro, you are probably aware that the most critical piece of equipment you can own is your laptop.
+Whether you’re dreaming of becoming a digital nomad and dipping your toes into the blogosphere or a seasoned pro, you are probably aware that the most critical piece of equipment you can own is your laptop.
 As long as you have this, and a connection to the internet, you’re all set.
 But what makes the best laptop for bloggers?

 As a blogger, you will spend most of your time writing articles, editing photos and possibly videos, and require an internet connection for endless keyword research.
 The chances are you will also be traveling a fair amount, so battery life will also be a consideration.